 When a person ingests the drug, it travels quickly to the brain through the bloodstream.
 Opioids attach to specific proteins called opioid receptors, found in the gastrointestinal tract, spinal cord, and brain.
 As a result, it may alter the way people experience pain.
 In addition, the drug can affect certain regions of the brain and produce a sense of intense euphoria and well-being.

 Opiates are very popular, due to their ability to suppress pain, but ongoing drug misuse can lead to dependence, high tolerance, addiction, and serious health problems.

 If taken as prescribed, addiction can still become the end result.
 Long-term use of opiates can lead to dependency.
 Individuals who are dependent on opiates will experience the following symptoms:

 Opiate Withdrawal Symptoms

-If you or your loved one are suffering from Opiate abuse and need help, please call us at 888-228-9114 to discuss whether our customized Opiate Drug Detox Treatment is the best program for you.
-Be assured we value your privacy and all your information is kept strictly confidential.
-Contact Gallus Alcohol and Drug Detox Centers today and take the first step toward recovery.
+If you or your loved one are suffering from Opiate abuse and need help, please call us at 888-314-0453 to learn more about our opiate detox program and take the first step toward recovery.